gmag11/WifiLocation/README.md

 }
 ```

-You need a google API key to validate against Google.
+You need a google API key to validate with Google API.
 Navigate to [Google Developers Console](https://console.developers.google.com/apis) to enable GeoLocation API.
 Without this API key you will get an error as response.

 Go to https://developers.google.com/maps/documentation/geolocation/intro to learn how to create an API key.